North Slope: Renaissance or not? Jepsen: Conoco update, perspective

 Drilling will begin, with commissioning and startup of GMT2 in that year.

-Estimated gross capex for the product is $1 billion-plus, with some 700 winter construction jobs, Jepsen said.
+Estimated gross capex for the project is $1 billion-plus, with some 700 winter construction jobs, Jepsen said.

 ConocoPhillips purchased Nuna, adjacent to the Kuparuk River unit, from Caelus earlier this year for $100 million and expanded the Kuparuk River unit to include the new acreage.
 Nuna oil will be processed through Kuparuk facilities and development will use existing drill sites.